Archive for: Directive 98/71/EC

 Below, you will find a list of judgments on industrial designs that were decided upon in administrative proceedings.
 Finding cases that are decided upon in civil proceedings is more problematic becasue they are rarely available to general public.
 You can find a more detailed discussion on each judgment under the link provided with the case file.
 All judgments are given in chronological order.

-- The judgment of the Voivodeship Administrative Court (VAC) in Warsaw of 16 June 2010, case file VI SA/Wa 134/10.
-This judgment is not yet final.
-A cassation complaint may be filed to the Supreme Administrative Court.
+– The judgment of the Voivodeship Administrative Court in Warsaw of 16 June 2010, case file VI SA/Wa 134/10.

 - The judgment of the Voivodeship Administrative Court in Warsaw of 12 May 2010 case file VI SA/Wa 599/10.